ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa6/index.md

 You must still finish these programs as part of the assignment.
 There is no autograder for them released while the assignment is out; we will grade them manually after the deadline.
-Come ask for help in tutor hours if you need help finishing them!
-We do ask that you spend at least one 30-minute session with notes before coming to lab hours on PA56, and we might ask to see your notes for a sense of your progress when you come.
+Come ask for help in tutor hours (help sessions) if you need help finishing them!
+We do ask that you spend at least one 30-minute session with notes before coming to help sessions on PA6, and we might ask to see your notes for a sense of your progress when you come.

 ## Submission